Maike-Anthony/retirement-calculator/README.md

 - **Inflation**: Adjusts your interest rates to reflect the real growth of your money.
 - **Taxes**: You can apply taxes either to the entire capital or only to interest earned.
 - **Withdrawal Rate**: Allows you to plan your annual withdrawals to generate a desired monthly income.
 - **Multiple Investment Periods**: Enter different monthly deposits for different periods of your life to simulate changing contributions over time.
+- **Multiple Simulations**: Allows you to save multiple simulations and compare the results.
+- **Export to CSV File**: You can export the simulations to a CSV file.

 The tool provides a **detailed summary**, including: